 If you need to work to support yourself, be realistic about what you can manage.

 Completing intensive units can help you make up units of study if you've had to withdraw.

-This material was developed by the Learning Centre, who offer workshops, face-to-face consultations and resources to support your learning.
+This material was developed by the Learning Hub (Academic Language and Learning), which offers workshops, face-to-face consultations and resources to support your learning.
 Find out more about how we can help develop your communications, research and study skills.